 So, what exactly does surfactant surface tension really mean?
 In layman’s terms, if you look at the structure of a shower gel, the dirt and oils from the skin stick to the lipophilic end, they are lifted off the skin and washed away by the hydrophilic end of the molecule.

-From a slightly more technical view point, hydrophilic substances easily dissolve in water, the lipophilic substances easily dissolve in hydrocarbons – the essential organic compounds of carbon and hydrogen, it is these hydrocarbons that have an affinity with oil and dirt.
+From a technical viewpoint, hydrophilic substances can easily dissolve in water – the lipophilic substances will rapidly dissolve in hydrocarbons – these are the essential organic compounds of carbon and hydrogen, it is these hydrocarbons that have a real affinity with oil and dirt.